 Where are we?
 You can view a campus map.

-Continuing Education at Niagara University provides an opportunity for people in the community to learn from others with skills and knowledge to share.
+Niagara University's Office of External Programs provides an opportunity for people in the community to learn from others with skills and knowledge to share.
 Today, we offer a wide variety of credit-free courses, trips, seminars and programs designed to give adults an opportunity to learn new skills.

 The department remains committed to the mission of the university and the philosophy that inexpensive, community-based education enriches the life of the community, the university and the people who live here.